Course Instructor–Teaching Assistant Relationship

 Developing and Managing an Effective Teaching Team

-Whether this is your first time leading a course with one or more teaching assistants or you would like to revisit your process, this section offers considerations and resources for U of T instructors building a teaching team.
+Whether this is your first time as a graduate student Course Instructor working with one or more Teaching Assistants or you would like to revisit your process, this section offers considerations and resources for U of T instructors building a teaching team.

 Building Your Teaching Team